Ampsivarii: Tacitus

-The first history tells us of this Germanic identity is very nearly its end.
-Tacitus in Annales Chapter 13.54,56, relates the sad fate of the men of the Ems, at which they arrived because they refused to accept a greater identity than that of a tribesmen; i.e., to become part of a nation.
-The problem began with their refusal to support Arminius in his surprise attack on three Roman legions at the Battle of the Teutoburg Forest in the year 9.
-The tribes that did support him later became the greater alliance of the Franks and Saxons.
+Tacitus, in his Annales explains that the Ampsivarii had refused to support Arminius in his surprise attack on three Roman legions at the Battle of the Teutoburg Forest in 9 AD, and their leader Boiocalus, who was thrown into chains by order of Arminius.

 Subsequently, the Chauci attacked them (the year 58) and drove them from their lands on the Ems.
 They became refugees, hosted by various tribes in the west of Germany.
-Meanwhile, the Roman army had cleared out the lower Rhine, which they were using as a no-man's land between Germany and Belgium.
+Meanwhile, the Roman army had cleared out the lower Rhine, which they were using as a no-man's land between Germany and Roman Gaul.
 The principate had resolved to stop imperial expansion at the Rhine.

-The Frisii, however, misinterpreted Roman inaction.
-Believing a rumor that the Roman army had been ordered not to move against them, they occupied some lands along the Rhine, and were told in no uncertain terms to get out.
-When they refused a troop of Roman cavalry swept them out.

 The Ampsivarii now made a bid for the land, petitioning the Roman commander in the region.
-Their chief, Boiocalus, having personally refused Arminius (spending some time in prison for it and then serving Rome in some capacity) had received the status of friend of Rome.
+Their chief Boiocalus reminding them of his 50 years of loyalty.
 The petition went sour, but Tacitus does not clarify the reason.
 The Romans were insisting on the meliorum imperia, the "authority of betters", which seems to imply that the Ampsivarii were being invited to throw in their lot with the Romans.

 Privately Boiocalus, as a memento of his 50-year friendship, was promised land though he felt obliged to reject on the grounds that it would make him a traitor.
 It is possible that his Celtic name reflects a Celtic origin of his family, in which case the question of betrayal might have been an issue, or it might simply have been that he was known to have been loyal to Rome.
 As it turned out the Roman offer was to be the last the Ampsivarii would receive.

 They now formed a defensive alliance with the Tencteri and Bructeri, two more tribes of the future Franks, but this hasty relationship was too little and too late.
 The Romans entered the lands of the Tencteri and threatened to annihilate them.
 Both allies withdrew from the alliance, the Romans withdrew from their country, and the Ampsivarii stood alone.
 Having chosen to join neither side at the critical moment, they now had all sides against them.